ivanliu1989/AVAZU-CTR-Prediction/README.md

 For this competition, we have provided 11 days worth of Avazu data to build and test prediction models.
 Can you find a strategy that beats standard classification algorithms?
 The winning models from this competition will be released under an open-source license.

 #### Final solution:
-	1. folder: Summary / IMPROVE
+	1. folder: Summary / MAIN_IMPROVE
 	2. ranking: 55/1786